 Its global success stems from it having an innovative approach that offers clients the ability to trade their own account or Copy Trade and follow the signals of others.
-Founded in 2007 in Tel Aviv by David Ring and Israeli brothers Yoni Assia and Ronen Assia, the platform has developed a reputation for combining a user-friendly experience with market leading ideas.
+Founded in 2007 in Tel Aviv by David Ring and Israeli brothers Yoni Assia and Ronen Assia, the platform has developed a reputation for combining a user-friendly experience with market-leading ideas.

 Originally founded as a pure Forex brokerage eToro now offers its clients a much more comprehensive and varied service.
-Account holders in the US will find they cannot (yet) access all the services that traders in other regions can.
-The platform is being rolled out in the US on a state by state basis but the markets they can currently trade benefit from the same neat functionality and form a first step.
+Account-holders in the US will find they cannot (yet) access all the services that traders in other regions can.
+The platform is being rolled out in the US on a state by state basis but the markets they can currently trade benefit from the same neat functionality and form the first step.
 We’re told by the company that a whole lot more is ‘coming soon’.

-One of the platform’s best features is eToro’s patented CopyTrader™ technology, which enables clients to compare top traders’ performance and choose to replicate their trading activity automatically and in real time.
+One of the platform’s best features is eToro’s patented CopyTrader™ technology, which enables clients to compare top traders’ performance and choose to replicate their trading activity automatically and in real-time.
 This is a key part of the service and is in the pipeline due for release in the USA at a future date.
 Until that roll-out, clients can only trade their own account in cryptocurrencies.

 The collaborative and expansive approach goes one step further as the platform facilitates the sharing of trading ideas with other users and this informative and educational service is already available in the US.

 Offering an easy to use web-based platform with a good choice of cryptocurrencies reflects the approach that has made eToro one of the most popular brokers in the world.
-Judging by the number of industry awards the firm has gained their efforts are also held in high regard by their peer group.
+Judging by the number of industry awards the firm has gained its efforts are also held in high regard by their peer group.
 US traders are for now able to acquaint themselves with the site functionality and self-trading services and to look forward to the roll-out of additional functionality.

 With eToro, there are no separate trading commissions or fees applied to accounts.
 During our broker review, we found that brokerage fees are instead included within the bid-offer spread.
 One consequence of this is that eToro spreads might at face value look wider than those at some other brokers, particularly those that charge commissions separately.